pingcap/docs/develop/dev-guide-use-common-table-expression.md

 ---
 title: Common Table Expression
-summary: Introduce the CTE capability of TiDB, which is used to write SQL statements more efficiently.
+summary: Learn the CTE feature of TiDB, which help you write SQL statements more efficiently.
 ---

 # Common Table Expression

-In some transaction scenarios, due to application complexity, you may sometimes write a single SQL statement of up to 2,000 lines.
+In some transaction scenarios, due to application complexity, you might need to write a single SQL statement of up to 2,000 lines.
 The statement probably contains a lot of aggregations and multi-level subquery nesting.
-Maintaining such an SQL statement can be a developer’s nightmare.
+Maintaining such a long SQL statement can be a developer’s nightmare.

-For more information about simplifying queries, see [Views](/develop/dev-guide-use-views.md).
-For more details about caching intermediate results, see [Temporary tables](/develop/dev-guide-use-temporary-tables.md) to cache intermediate query results.
+To avoid such a long SQL statement, you can simplify queries by using [Views](/develop/dev-guide-use-views.md) or cache intermediate query results by using [Temporary tables](/develop/dev-guide-use-temporary-tables.md).

 This document introduces the Common Table Expression (CTE) syntax in TiDB, which is a more convenient way to reuse query results.

 Since TiDB v5.1, TiDB supports the CTE of the ANSI SQL99 standard and recursion.
-This helps developers and DBAs more efficiently write SQL statements for complex application logic and makes the code easier to maintain.
+With CTE, you can write SQL statements for complex application logic more efficiently and maintain the code much easier.

 ## Basic use

-A Common Table Expression (CTE) is a temporary result set that can be referred to multiple times within a SQL statement to improve the statement's readability and execution efficiency.
-You can apply the `WITH` statement to use Common Table Expressions.
+A Common Table Expression (CTE) is a temporary result set that can be referred to multiple times within a SQL statement to improve the statement readability and execution efficiency.
+You can apply the `WITH` statement to use CTE.

 Common Table Expressions can be classified into two types: non-recursive CTE and recursive CTE.